-The Emergency stop switch will stall the engine when the stop switch tether is pulled out.
+The Emergency stop switch will kill the engine when the stop switch tether is pulled out.
 This line can be attached to the body of the operator, effectively preventing injuries from the propeller in case he/she falls overboard.

-We highly recommend use of the Emergency stop switch line.
+We highly recommend use of the Emergency stop switch line because it can save the life of the operator if somethings bad happens.
 However, we would also like to point out the drawbacks of the switch.
 Accidental activation of the switch (such as the line being pulled out in heavy seas) could cause passengers to lose their balance and even fall overboard, or it could result in loss of power in heavy seas, strong currents, or high winds.
 Loss of control while mooring is another potential hazard.